The average American household owes more than $130,000 in debt, and that burden can feel overwhelming.

 - Fixed interest rate, terms, and monthly payment amounts

 - Lower fees, if any.
-Discover Home Equity Loans has no application fees, no origination fees, no prepayment penalties and no closing costs.
+Discover Home Loans has no application, origination, or appraisal fees, and no cash is required at closing

 If you have a large amount of debt on a high interest rate card or loan, a home equity loan can reduce payments, interest amounts and more.
 This can allow you to get back on your feet and pay just a single bill each month.
 Minimizing your bills makes it easier to control your finances and ensure that you don’t overdraft or have to make the hard choice between paying debts and covering regular expenses like gas or groceries.

 As with all loan products, it’s best to work with a professional lending partner to make the most of your situation.
-To learn more about using a home equity loan to consolidate debt, talk to a Personal Banker at Discover Home Equity Loans today.
-Call 1-855-361-3435 or Get a Quote online.
+To learn more about using a home equity loan to consolidate debt, talk to a Personal Banker at Discover Home Loans today.
+Apply online now or call 1-855-361-3435.

 And remember, there’s a debt consolidation vehicle out there for everyone.
 Find yours and get on the road to fiscal recovery.